 HHH Medical

 The medical presence at Hotter’N Hell Hundred has continued to evolve since the inception of the Ride in 1982.
 Supporting that first HHH Endurance Ride was a single medical unit at the final rest stop at Memorial Stadium.
-HHH Endurance Ride is now annually supported by over 800 medical volunteers including doctors, nurses, EMT’s, ambulance support, the Air Evac Lifeteam and support staff.
-They staff MASH type units at each of the 19 route rest stops and the finish line and can provide a range of necessary services to treat everything from bees embedded in rider’s ears to emu bites, road rash, under hydration, over hydration and hard landings.
+HHH Endurance Ride is now annually supported by over 700 medical volunteers including doctors, nurses, EMT’s, ambulance support, the Air Evac Lifeteam and support staff.
+They staff MASH type units at each of the 19 route rest stops and the finish line and primarily treat road rash (scrapes and cuts), bruises and sprains, but can also be called upon for more serious injuries such as broken bones, cardiac issues and heat related injuries.

 Medical Information: